ether-explorations/ether/_posts/2016-05-07-documentation.md

 ---
 layout: post
 title: Ether Embers
-img: dribble.jpg
+img: dribbble.jpg
 ---

-# Ether Embers
-##  Dråsa//O.D.D//Bleak Age//Life As One//Scum
+#  Dråsa//O.D.D//Bleak Age//Life As One//Scum

 We would like for you to join us for an excellent night as we explore "Fire" with this particular Ether event.
 If you would like to read poetry then please feel free to contact us.
 The readings would happen before the bands start @ 9pm.